 Provide OPPORTUNITIES linked to fun and accessible activities within the community

 The foundation was launched on the 28th February 2015 in the United Kingdom when West Ham United came up against Crystal Palace at Upton Park.
 At the 38th minute mark the spectators from both sides stood and clapped as a mark of respect.
-The foundation officially launched in Australia on September 1st 2015 when Premier Colin Barnett and the Tombides family unveiled a bronze statue of Dylan outside NIB Stadium- Perth’s home of football.
+In September of 2015, the Premier Colin Barnett and the Tombides family unveiled a bronze statue of Dylan outside NIB stadium-Perths home of football.
 Both events were extremely momentous occasions and highlight the high regard in which Dylan was held both as a footballer and a person.